Varginha UFO incident

 The spaceship-shaped water tower at the central park of Varginha City is a symbol of the UFO incident.

-The Varginha UFO incident involves a series of events in 1996 when residents of Varginha, Brazil, claimed seeing one or more strange creatures and at least one unidentified flying object (UFO).
+The Varginha UFO incident involves a series of events in 1996 wherein residents of Varginha, Brazil, claimed to have seen one or more strange humanoids and at least one unidentified flying object (UFO).
 The reports garnered extensive media coverage.
-Other associated claims include the capture of one or more extraterrestrial beings by the Brazilian authorities, animal fatalities at a zoo, and a woman impregnated by an extraterrestrial.
-An investigation by the Brazilian Army concluded that a city resident was mistaken for an alien creature and the movement of military personnel in the region was routine.
+Other associated claims included the capture of one or more extraterrestrial beings by the Brazilian authorities and unexplained animal fatalities at a zoo.
+An investigation by the Brazilian Army concluded that a city resident was mistaken for an alien being and the movement of military personnel in the region was routine.

 Overview

-According to media reports, a creature was sighted near a sudvision on Dr. Benevenuto Braz Vieira street, on the afternoon (circa 15:30) of 20 January 1996, by three women ranging from 14 to 22 years old.
-The women described the creature as a large headed biped with "spots like veins on the skin and three bumps on the head [...] eyes were two red balls."
-The creature (later termed the "ET de Varginha") seemed to be wobbly or unsteady, and the girls assumed it was injured or sick.
+Around 3:30 p.m. on 20 January 1996, three women ranging from 14 to 22 years old claimed to have sighted an unknown being near a subdivision on a street known as Rua Dr. Benevenuto Braz Vieira.
+According to media reports, the women described the being as a large-headed biped with "spots like veins on the skin and three bumps on the head", further adding that the "eyes were two red balls".
+Later termed the "ET de Varginha", the alleged humanoid seemed to be wobbly or unsteady, which the women assumed was due to injury or illness.
 They said that they fled and told their mother that they had seen the "devil".

-Rumors afterward began to spread through the area, with some people claiming to have observed UFOs in the days prior.
-Later, claims were made of additional unidentified creatures/extraterrestrials being collected and observed at a hospital, military/police/government trucks and personnel being active in the area, an unidentified animal "prowling" a local forest, the death of a police officer, and unexplained animal deaths occurring in the local zoo (one tapir, one ocelot, two gray brockets).
+Rumors then spread through the area.
+Some people reported having observed UFOs in the days leading up to the incident.
+Further claims were later made of additional unidentified beings or extraterrestrials being collected and observed at a hospital, activity by military/police/government vehicles and personnel in the area, an unidentified animal "prowling" a local forest, the death of a police officer, and the unexplained deaths of a tapir, an ocelot, and two gray brockets occurring at the local zoo.
 Ufologists would later allege links between these and other claims.